Moreau741/Moreau741/README.md

----

-Just trying to make things work :).
-Building and securing infrastructure
+### Hi, I'm building and securing infrastructure (System Administrator)

+I focus on reliability, security, and clean deployment — mostly using Linux, Windows, Proxmox, automation tools, and more.

-I mainly use GitHub just for Git
+I mostly use GitHub just for Git — personal and private projects.

-Thanks :)
+Always trying to improve :)